The Uniform Functional Interpretation with Informative Types: Bounding interpretations of arithmetic

 \begin{example} With the base interpretation of the $\Icb$-interpretation of arithmetic, we claim that the formula $B(f^{\NN \to \NN}) : \equiv \forall n^\NN (f n \leq_{\NN} 1)$ subsumes $\witness{f^{\NN \to \NN}}{\NN \to \NN}$.
 To see this, note that the $\U$-interpretation of (\ref{subsumes-fml}) asks, in this case, for closed terms $t^{\NN \to \NN}$ and $q^{\NN \to \NN^*}$, such that

 We take $t$ and $q$ such that $tk = 1$ and $qk = \{k\}$.

 \end{example}

 \begin{remark} The above example works because we are using the canonical upon the bounding interpretation $\Icb$.
-Were we using instead the majorizability upon the bounding interpretation $\Imb$, then the $\U$-interpretation of (\ref{subsumes-fml}) would ask for closed terms $t^{\NN\to \NN}$ and $q^{\NN^*}$, such that
+If we were using instead the majorizability upon the bounding interpretation $\Imb$, then the $\U$-interpretation of (\ref{subsumes-fml}) would ask for closed terms $t^{\NN\to \NN}$ and $q^{\NN^*}$, such that

 Clearly, we cannot produce such witnesses (no finite set $q$ will do). \end{remark}

 \begin{example} An unrestricted quantification is, in fact, a special case of a $B$-restricted quantification, when $B(x^\sigma)$ is $\exists z^\sigma (z \equiv_\sigma x)$.
 Moreover, $B(x^\sigma)$ subsumes $\witness{x}{\sigma}$.
 To see this, just observe that the formula $\forall x^\sigma (\rel{B(x)} \to \witness{x}{\sigma})$ is $\U$-interpretable simply because, by definition, it is This formula is provable and, consequently, $\U$-interpretable.
 With this example, it is clear that restricted quantifiers are not always interesting.
 They are of interest only when the restriction to $B(x^\sigma)$ brings some computational advantages. \end{example}